anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 <div class="divider"></div>

-We've added these features in response to our users needs, and because we believe that we're able to build a much better product by working together.
-Want to join the team?
+We've added these features in response to your needs.
+We believe that, thanks to user feedback, we're able to build a much better product together.
+Who knows?
+Maybe your request will be the next feature we add!
+Ready to get started?
 Give [AnyCable a try today](/)!

 [pro]: https://anycable.io/#pro
 [hotwire]: https://hotwired.dev